 Genuine leather is a made up marketing term used to deceive the general public.

-Genuine leather is the bottom of barrel of leather grades.
+Genuine leather is the bottom of the barrel of leather grades.

 Well, technically there is still bonded leather at the very bottom, but genuine leather is definitely swimming very close to the bottom.